For information about osteoporosis, to find a support group near you or to create a group in your community, please contact:

 This program is designed for individuals who have recently been diagnosed with osteoporosis.
 Once a month, we offer the opportunity to attend a presentation containing accurate and pertinent information and an introduction to the variety of resources available through our Chapter.
 Participants can share their stories and have their questions answered.

 This is a seven-session peer support group program.
-Sessions are free but registration is required.
-Participants will receive interactive information about bone health and have the opportunity to actively engage in discussions and share experiences.
-A new topic will be addressed each month in two Winnipeg locations.
-There is no fee to attend but registration is required.
+Participants receive interactive information about bone health and will have the opportunity to actively engage in discussions and share experiences.
+A new topic will be addressed each session.